kkamara/kkamara/README.md

 Height: 6 foot 4 inches.

-Favourite music: I listen to the radio stations freely available on [The Kelvin Kamara Sound App](https://github.com/kkamara/the-kelvin-kamara-sound-app).
-Usually [Capital UK Radio](https://www.capitalfm.com) which plays pop music.
+Favourite music: There are radio stations, ambient sounds (like rain), and more, freely available on [The Kelvin Kamara Sound App](https://github.com/kkamara/the-kelvin-kamara-sound-app).
+The app is offline-first.

 Favourite photo: https://github.com/kkamara/useful/raw/main/grocery-store-management-system5.png?raw=true .